kmalakoff/knockback/README.md

 The **full versions** bundle advanced features.

-The **core versions** remove advanced features that can be included separately: localization, formatting, triggering, and defaults.
+The **core versions** remove advanced features that can be included separately: localization, formatting, triggering, defaults, and validation.

 The **stack versions** provide Underscore.js + Backbone.js + Knockout.js + Knockback.js in a single file.